ToyibOtus/sql-data-warehouse-project/README.md

 ---

 ## About Me
 Hi there!
 I'm **Otusanya Toyib Oluwatimilehin**, a **First-Class Gradute of Industrial Chemistry** from Olabisi Onabanjo University.
-I'm a **Data Engineer and Analyst** passionate about building reliable data pipelines, efficient data models, and generating data-deriven business decisions.
+I'm a **Data Engineer and Analyst** passionate about building reliable data pipelines, efficient data models, and generating data-driven business decisions.